5afe/safe-react-components/README.md

 ## Integration

-This library makes use of [material-ui](https://material-ui.com/) as a `peerDependency`, it means you must install it in your Safe-app.
+This library makes use of [material-ui](https://material-ui.com/) as a `peerDependency`, this means you must install it in your Safe App.
 Make sure to provide the same version as the one being used by the current version of this library.

 Once everything is installed, you have to instantiate a [ThemeProvider](https://styled-components.com/docs/api#themeprovider) from [styled-components](https://@gnosis.pm/safe-react-components/).